Great Content Marketing is more about brains than budget. Deep content makes your customers smarter.

 If you took your brand name off your content, would customers recognize your voice and identify your content with you?
 If not, you have an upside opportunity.

-She cites M+R as a great example of brand voice.
+She cites M+R as a great example of a brand voice.
 Their brand voice is so distinctive that even “If the label falls off, you know it’s ours.”

 “Your brand voice should attract and repel.
 Tone of voice is about who you are, why you do what you do, and what you’re like to deal with as a company,” Ann says.